Navjot-Singh718/sap-community-abap-developer-challenge/README.md

 # 2025 ABAP Developer Challenge Base Data Model

+The pre requisite to this challenge is to create the base model for Travel Data and be ready for extending them at each step to complete the challenge.
+Here we will be creating a standard-like database table with an existing include structure with 1 field.
+You will also create a data generator class to fill data to this table.
+Next you will create a CDS view entity for this database table.
+The steps to create each of these objects are mentioned below.
+Follow the steps carefully and do a data preview after each step to make sure you have enough demo data to proceed.

+Note:- Please make sure to replace '2025' with a unique alphanumeric character of your choice for all the objects that you create.

+So let us start...

-1. Create a database table to store the Travel data.
+1. Create a database table to store the Travel data and copy the following code.

-   This Travel entity contains Travel ID, Description, Total Price and Currency Code.
+   This Travel table contains Travel ID, Total Price and Currency Code.

 <pre lang="ABAP">

-@EndUserText.label : 'Dev Challenge copy of /dmo/travel'
+@EndUserText.label : 'Travel data for ABAP Challenge'
-@AbapCatalog.enhancement.category : #NOT_EXTENSIBLE
+@AbapCatalog.enhancement.category : #EXTENSIBLE_ANY
 @AbapCatalog.tableCategory : #TRANSPARENT
 @AbapCatalog.deliveryClass : #A
 @AbapCatalog.dataMaintenance : #RESTRICTED
 define table ztravel_2025 {

   key client    : abap.clnt not null;
   key travel_id : /dmo/travel_id not null;
-  @Semantics.amount.currencyCode : 'zss_travel.currency_code'
+  @Semantics.amount.currencyCode : 'ztravel_2025.currency_code'
   total_price   : /dmo/total_price;
   currency_code : /dmo/currency_code;
   include ztravel_struc_2025;

 }

 </pre>

-2. Create a structure which is a standard extension of the table.
+2. Now create the structure included in the code above which will be an extension of the table.
     ZTRAVEL_2025.

 <pre lang="ABAP">